 If you're wondering where to begin, one of my top recommended reads is the Evidence-Based Management (EBM) Guide.
 This guide is a great resource for anyone looking to make the switch to being value and goal-driven.

-If you seek further leadership support, consider our Professional Agile Leadership - Evidence-Based Management course.
-Ideal for leaders navigating the Agile shift or anyone curious about Agile servant leadership, this course offers practical insights.
-It focuses on how to support teams to deliver quality products efficiently, with one key takeaway is the importance of focusing on the right metrics—because what you measure truly matters
+If you seek further leadership support, consider the Evidence-Based Management course.
+Ideal for leaders navigating the transition towards an agile approach or anyone curious about agile leadership, this course offers practical insights.
+It focuses on how to support teams to deliver quality products efficiently, with one key takeaway being the importance of focusing on the right metrics, because what you measure truly matters

 Unveiling A Team's Challenges Through Value Stream Mapping